Youngerman Block

-Youngerman Block is a three-story commercial building in downtown building in Des Moines, Iowa, incorporating Italianate architecture, with later alterations that introduced Art Deco detailing.
+Youngerman Block is a three-story commercial building in downtown Des Moines, Iowa, incorporating Italianate architecture, with later alterations that introduced Art Deco detailing.
 Built in 1876, the Youngerman Block was designed by architect William Foster (1842-1909) for Conrad Youngerman.

 Conrad Youngerman

 Youngerman was a local builder, born in Wichdorf, Germany in 1833 who had apprenticed as a stonecutter in Germany.
 Following military service in Germany he emigrated to the United States in 1854 and moving to Iowa with his new wife Meine in 1856.
 He became a prominent local stonemason, participating in the construction of the original Polk County Courthouse in 1861, and establishing a brickmaking business.
 Youngerman's materials business expanded into the production of "asbestine," an artificial building stone that could be used in lieu of natural stone, which was expensive and scarce in central Iowa.